 The Coral Pink Sand Dunes State Park has a lot to offer.
 Some of my favorite adventures include riding ATVs, hiking to ancient ruins and pictographs, and sledding down giant dunes!
+The incredible sand dunes are estimated to be 10,000 to 15,000 years old, and were formed by the continual erosion of the nearby Navajo sandstone cliffs.

 Coral Pink Sand Dunes State Park Information